IrishBird/MSDEV-BDPOC/README.md

 <a name="Goal"></a>

 ## Goal
+This POC wse setup for Merkler GDC techology guys to learning and pratice more about new techology.
+For the Big Data ecosystem.
 Goal Phase I (Duration: Start from 2/27/2017 to ??):
+* Batching load.
 * Work out a stable and efficient solution for batch load based on SparkSQL.
 * Implement one typical fact table using SparkSQL, and test performance